Proton Acceleration by Collisionless Shocks in Supermassive Black Hole Coronae: Implications for High-Energy Neutrinos: Results

 The electron acceleration efficiency is much lower than that of ions, with $E^{\rm nt}_e/E_{\rm tot}$ remaining below $1\%$.
 It also exhibits a more complex dependence, being highly sensitive to the upstream plasma parameters.
 A major contributing factor is that, in some cases with $v_{\rm pt}/c \ge 0.25$, we found the maximum energy of the electron power-law tail does not continue to grow with time, leading to a significant reduction in the acceleration efficiency.
 We mark such cases with the star symbol in Figure~\ref{fig:energy_partition}, for example, in the $T_i/T_e = 0.01$ runs in panel (e) (red dashed line) and the $v_{\rm pt}/c = 0.5$ run in panel (f).
 The physical origin of this behavior is briefly discussed in Section~\ref{subsection:disscus_electron}; however, because electrons remain energetically subdominant, this effect does not affect the ion acceleration results or the overall energy partition discussed above.

 Most notably, for implications relevant to BH coronae, $E^{\rm nt}_e/E_{\rm tot}$ shows a monotonically decreasing trend with increasing ion-to-electron temperature ratio $T_i/T_e$, as seen in panels (a) and (d).
 For $T_i/T_e = 1$, the efficiency is $\sim 10^{-2}$, whereas for high $T_i/T_e \gtrsim 10$, it decreases to $\sim 10^{-3}$.
 This result agrees with recent work on the electron injection threshold in quasi-parallel shocks~\citep{gupta2025SpeeddependentThresholdElectron}, which indicates that higher electron-thermal speeds in the immediate upstream region favor more efficient electron acceleration.
 The decline of electron acceleration in high $T_i/T_e$ environments, which is expected in BH coronae, imposes a strong constraint on the multi-messenger emission from these regions.
-In particular, setting the limits for the energy budget for neutrino production by the hadronic component and the primary leptons' budget for the synchrotron and inverse-Compton emissions.
+In particular, it sets the limits on the energy budget for neutrino production by the hadronic component, as well as the primary leptons' budget for the synchrotron and inverse-Compton emissions.